-The 33rd MARATHON DES SABLES is organised by ATLANTIDE ORGANISATION Internationale and will take place from 06 to 16 April 2018 in Southern Morocco.
-This 33rd annual event will take place under the aegis of the MOROCCAN MINISTRY OF TOURISM and will bring together around 1,300 French and participants.
+The 35th MARATHON DES SABLES is organized by ATLANTIDE ORGANISATION Internationale and will take place from 03 to 13 April 2020 in southern Morocco.
+This 35th annual event will take place under the aegis of the MOROCCAN MINISTRY OF TOURISM and will bring together around 1 200 French and foreign participants.

-The 33rd MARATHON DES SABLES is a foot race, open to runners and walkers, with several stages, free style, and with food self-sufficiency, over a distance of about 250km.
-Each participant must carry his/her own backpack containing food, sleeping gear and other equipment.
+The 35th MARATHON DES SABLES is a foot race, open to runners and walkers, with several stages, free style, and with food self-sufficiency over a distance of about 250 Km.
+Each participant must carry his/her own backpack containing food, sleeping gear and other material.

-Anyone meeting the following conditions may be accepted: Over 18, any citizenship.
-Competitors must hold a medical certificate issued by the organisation stating their ability to participate and a resting ECG report.
+Anyone meeting the following conditions will be accepted: over 18, any citizenship.
+Competitors must hold a medical certificate issued by the organization stating their ability to participate and a resting ECG report.

 • veteran W1 (aged 40 to 49),

 A team is made up of at least three runners.
 To remain in the race, all three members of the team must complete the race.
 However, each member is recorded as an individual in the general ranking.

 03 April: Departure for Morocco*, arrival, transfer bivouac.

 05 to 10 April: Timed stages with food self-sufficiency.

 11 April: Timed, “Solidarity” stage with food self-sufficiency